-We’ve been making history and bringing our world closer together for over 100 years.
-The first Rotary club was started in Chicago, Illinois, USA, in 1905 by an attorney named Paul Harris.
+We’ve been making history and bringing our world closer together for more than 100 years.
+The first Rotary club was started in Chicago, Illinois, in 1905 by an attorney named Paul Harris.
 Harris wanted to bring together a group of professionals with different backgrounds and skills as a way to exchange ideas and form meaningful acquaintances.
-In August 1910, the 16 Rotary clubs then in the United States formed the National Association of Rotary Clubs, now Rotary International.
-In 1912, Rotary expanded to a few more countries, and by July 1925, Rotary clubs existed on six continents.
+In August 1910, there were 16 Rotary clubs in the United States and by 1912 Rotary started to expand internationally.
+By July 1925, Rotary clubs existed on six continents.
 Today, there are more than 35,000 clubs, in almost every country in the world.
-For more information about Rotary’s history, go to rotary.org/history.

 Although Rotary clubs develop autonomous service programs, all Rotarians worldwide are united in a campaign for the global eradication of polio.
-In the 1980s, Rotarians raised US$240 million to immunize the children of the world; by 2005, Rotary's centenary year and the target date for the certification of a polio-free world, the PolioPlus program will have contributed US$500 million to this cause.
-In addition, Rotary has provided an army of volunteers to promote and assist at national immunization days in polio-endemic countries around the world.
+Through the PolioPlus program, Rotarians have raised $XX to date and provided an army of volunteers to promote and assist at national immunization days in polio-endemic countries around the world.

 Find out more about Rotary by visiting the Rotary International web site.

 The Four-Way Test is a nonpartisan and nonsectarian ethical guide for Rotarians to use for their personal and professional relationships.
 The test has been translated into more than 100 languages, and Rotarians recite it at club meetings:

 Of the things we think, say or do

 Will it build GOODWILL and BETTER FRIENDSHIPS?